Does the media view racism against Indo-Guyanese as normal and expected?

 Biased media create more problems

 By being biased the media adds to the racial tensions in the country.
-Most problems occur between individuals and entire groups against each other and in a multi-ethnic society problems tend to arise between individuals who happen to be of different ethnicities.
+Most problems occur between individuals and not entire groups against each other.
+Also, in a multi-ethnic society problems tend to arise between individuals who happen to be of different ethnicities.
 The problems could be about discrimination, poor customer service, petty competition and jealousies etc., but by being biased the media worsens the already tense racial issues in the country.
 From individuals it spread to others.
 One becomes empowered and the other aggrieved; and the rift widens.